antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

 Next, we need to handle incoming HTTP request contexts.
 For this, middleware is expected to have an `Invoke` method taking an `HttpContext` parameter.
 This method should take whatever actions are necessary based on the `HttpContext` being processed and then call the next middleware in the HTTP request processing pipeline (unless no further processing is needed).
-For the moment, add this trivial `Invoke` method (as well as a dotnet5.4 dependency for `System.Console` in your project.json file):
+For the moment, add this trivial `Invoke` method:

 ```C#
 public async Task Invoke(HttpContext httpContext)